Ferrite-FEM/Ferrite.jl/docs/src/reference/grid.md

     which doesn't harm the FE computation, but maybe distort your sophisticated grid operations (if present).
     For more information, see [this issue](https://github.com/Ferrite-FEM/FerriteGmsh.jl/issues/20).

-If you want to read another, not yet supported cell from gmsh, consider to open a PR at `FerriteGmsh` that extends the [`gmshtoferritecell` dict](https://github.com/Ferrite-FEM/FerriteGmsh.jl/blob/master/src/FerriteGmsh.jl#L6-L15) and if needed, reorder the element nodes by dispatching [`FerriteGmsh.translate_elements`](https://github.com/Ferrite-FEM/FerriteGmsh.jl/blob/master/src/FerriteGmsh.jl#L17-L63)
+If you want to read another, not yet supported cell from gmsh, consider to open a PR at `FerriteGmsh` that extends the [`gmshtoferritecell` dict](https://github.com/Ferrite-FEM/FerriteGmsh.jl/blob/c9de4f64b3ad3c73fcb36758855a6e517c6d0d95/src/FerriteGmsh.jl#L6-L15) and if needed, reorder the element nodes by dispatching [`FerriteGmsh.translate_elements`](https://github.com/Ferrite-FEM/FerriteGmsh.jl/blob/c9de4f64b3ad3c73fcb36758855a6e517c6d0d95/src/FerriteGmsh.jl#L17-L63).
+The reordering of nodes is necessary if the Gmsh ordering doesn't match the one from Ferrite.
+Gmsh ordering is documented [here](https://gmsh.info/doc/texinfo/gmsh.html#Node-ordering).

 ## AbstractGrid